In this article you will read about,

 Artificial intelligence is also used: The company counts how many bees fly in and out with the help of TensorFlow and Open CV.

 From digital beehive to interactive honey jar

 In the meantime, Telekom’s rooftops and premises are buzzing.
 1.3 million bees currently live at 13 company sites.
 They are cared for by the company’s own employees, who pay the rent for the space they occupy in the form of a little honey.
 Deutsche Telekom is putting this honey into jars equipped with NFC chips - currently still on a trial basis.
 This is made possible by an innovative printing process developed by glass manufacturer Rastal in collaboration with Telekom Deutschland, T-Systems Multimedia Solutions, and the technology agency NOA.
 When honey connoisseurs switch on the NFC reception on their cell phones or tablets, they are taken to the Telekom bee portal, where they can find fascinating information about bees.
 The current locations of the beehives can also be viewed on a virtual tour.
 Next year, all the glass jars will be equipped with NFC chips and the bee initiative will also be expanded by 10 additional locations.
 Telekom offers the magenta-branded honey in its Love Magenta Store in Bonn.
-All proceeds go to reforestation programs to protect the habitat of the honey bee and other animal species.
+All proceeds go to reforestation programs to reduce CO2 emissions and to protect the habitat of the honey bee and other animal species.